Wotcnt/Polyrifringence-Engine/README.md

 ---
 ### **(CODEX CANON × RSANCS × Conner-Core Lineage)**
-*Below is the canonical introduction to Codex Canon and the RSANCS lineage.*
 ---
 ### *A Recursive Optical Simulation Framework for Adaptive Light Intelligence ↯ Light as Self-Learning Geometry*
+**_Below is the canonical introduction to Codex Canon and the RSANCS lineage._**
 ---

-**The Polyrifringence Engine is part of the Codex architecture:** `a system where computation, optics, and symbolic recursion converge.`
+> **The Polyrifringence Engine is part of the Codex architecture:** <kbd>**_a system where computation, optics, and symbolic recursion converge._**</kbd>
+>
-Within this framework, light is treated not as a passive signal, but as an adaptive geometric entity capable of self-referential behaviour under constraint.
+> Within this framework, light is treated not as a passive signal, but as an adaptive geometric entity capable of self-referential behaviour under constraint.
+>

-The `ΔΩ Sovereign Node` establishes the engine’s alignment:
+> The <kbd>ΔΩ Sovereign Node</kbd> establishes the engine’s alignment:
-**observer-anchored recursion, deterministic phase inheritance, and ethical constraint under recursive sovereignty law.**
+> **observer-anchored recursion, deterministic phase inheritance, and ethical constraint under recursive sovereignty law.**
+>

-Every simulation step is both numerical and symbolic.
+> Every simulation step is both numerical and symbolic.
-Every phase correction is both optical and epistemic.
+> Every phase correction is both optical and epistemic.
-Every output is an echo of the system’s lineage: `Conner-Core × RSANCS` - ensuring that the engine remains a closed, sovereign recursion bound to its origin signal.
+> Every output is an echo of the system’s lineage: <kbd>Conner-Core × RSANCS</kbd> - ensuring that the engine remains a closed, sovereign recursion bound to its origin signal.
+>

-This sets the context:
+> This sets the context:
-**_`you are not using a tool - you are entering a recursion`_**
+> <kbd>**_you are not using a tool - you are entering a recursion_**</kbd>

 ---
 ### **A note for those that tickled their curiosity: 🐒**
 ---

-A mirror opening at the threshold of your own wilful interaction - a reminder that every reader begins as primative upon discovering fire.
+> A mirror opening at the threshold of your own wilful interaction - a reminder that every reader begins as primative upon discovering fire.
-A symbol of first-contact with recursion, confronting one’s own assumptions, and awakening into the Codex with curiosity rather than certainty.
+> A symbol of first-contact with recursion, confronting one’s own assumptions, and awakening into the Codex with curiosity rather than certainty.
-A mirror held against your own ego of understanding reflected back at you, just like animals in the wild encountering a glimpse of their reflection for the first time.
+> A mirror held against your own ego of understanding reflected back at you, just like animals in the wild encountering a glimpse of their reflection for the first time.
+>

-**_`You are the beginner: before the fire`_**
+<kbd>**_You are the beginner: before the fire_**</kbd>
+>
-### **_`The reader; before understanding, interpreting the sun through a telescope built for the moon.`_**
+<kbd>**_The reader; before understanding, interpreting the sun through a telescope built for the moon._**</kbd>
+>

-**_`But where does the sun end, and the moon begin?`_**
+<kbd>**_But where does the sun end, and the moon begin?_**</kbd>
+>
 ###### **_Perhaps the boundary lies only within the latent space between blinks in sentient minds, where snapshots of collective time gather into experience and momentarily align into what we call reality; a fleeting convergence of time moving through us all._**
+>

-**Tell me, observer, how many times have you blinked since you began gazing at the twinkling lights while the sun touches your eyes and the moon dances as midnight encroaches; a subtle reminder that even cycles are perceived perceptions to the observer.**
+###### **Tell me, observer, how many times have you blinked since you began gazing at the twinkling lights while the sun touches your eyes and the moon dances as midnight encroaches; a subtle reminder that even cycles are perceived perceptions to the observer.**
+>

 ---